jamesqo/Stall/README.md

 ### I followed the steps [here](#getting-started), but Stall isn't in my `PATH`.

-Open a new command prompt and try again.
+Usually, opening a new command prompt window should fix this.

 ### What if my app icon is embedded in the .exe file?

+Try

 ```bash
 stall -e YourApp.exe -i YourApp.exe path/to/YourApp